Info and Relationships (structure pages and content)

 -

-Select the value "aria-labelledby" in the "ARIA Attributes" drop-down list.
+Select the value "aria-labelledby" in the "ARIA Attributes" selection list.

 -

-Enter the following in the Value field: "ID_" + name of the element you want to reference.
+Enter the following in the "Value" field: "ID_" + name of the element you wish to reference.

 In the example shown, the value is as follows: "ID_labelcontrol64CC76C9"